jerryUNSW/legoat233.GitHub.io/index.md

 3. Applications of cohesive subgraph in bipartite graphs on e-commerce Submitted to The Journal of East China Normal University (Chinese Core).

+4. Applications of cohesive subgraph in bipartite graphs on anomaly detection Submitted to The Journal of East China Normal University (Chinese Core).

 ### Education
 Master of Philosophy in Computer Science & Enigineering, UNSW